Getting video projects approved can be a pain – especially when the process of gathering feedback is unnecessarily long or disorganised.

 Project goals will be based on a range of important factors, including:

-As the person providing the annotations, you should familiarize yourself with the project goals of the video before making your comments.
+As the person providing the annotations, you should familiarise yourself with the project goals of the video before making your comments.

 Choose software that’s accessible and easy to use